 The work programme to be implemented during the five-year strategic partnership with UEFA covers four key areas: development grants, coach education, infrastructure development and governance.

-UEFA Football Social Responsibility (FSR) Reports
+UEFA Football and Social Responsibility (FSR) Reports

 To see how the support from UEFA has strengthened the work of IFCPF, please see the UEFA FSR Reports in the downloads section of this page.